-Parcopa, Sinemet 10-100, Sinemet 25-100, Sinemet 25-250, Sinemet CRThere may be other brand names for this medicine.
+Rytary, Sinemet 10-100, Sinemet 25-100, Sinemet 25-250, Sinemet CRThere may be other brand names for this medicine.

 How to Use This Medicine:

-Tablet, Dissolving Tablet, Long Acting Tablet
+Long Acting Capsule, Tablet, Dissolving Tablet, Long Acting Tablet

-- Swallow the extended-release tablet whole.
+- Extended-release capsule or sustained-release tablet: Swallow the capsule or tablet whole.
 Do not crush, break, or chew it.

-- If you miss a dose, or forget to take your medicine, use it as soon as you can.
-If the time for your next dose is less than 2 hours away, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Missed dose: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.